psanse/BitGraph/graph/readme.md

 GRAPH 1.0 library for bit-encoded graphs
 ===================

-GRAPH is a small efficient  C++ library which manages basic functionality of **bit-encoded** simple graphs, either unweighted or with weights.
-At the heart of GRAPH is BITSCAN, an efficient library to manage bit strings.
-GRAPH's main class is Graph, a template for generic simple graphs.
-Ugraph is a specialization of the Graph template for undirected graphs only.
+GRAPH is a very efficient C++ library for graphs.
+At the core of GRAPH is the BITSCAN library (see folder *bitscan*, in this repository).

 GETTING STARTED
 -------------------------------

-To use GRAPH's basic functionality for simple graphs in your projects add the following header and execute the command *bii find*; this will download the library in the *deps* folder.
+To use GRAPH in your projects, add the following header:

-	#include "pablodev/graph/graph.h"
+	#include "graph/graph.h"

-To add k-core graph analysis (see GRAPH ANALYSIS section below) the header is:
+To add k-core graph analysis, for example, (see GRAPH ANALYSIS section below) the header is:

-	#include "pablodev/graph/kcore.h"
+	#include "graph/kcore.h"

+Additional documentation is under development, amd will be published asap.

 BUILDING GRAPHS
 -------------------------------
-GRAPH currently distinguishes 4 different types of graph objects:
+GRAPH currently distinguishes 4 main types of graph objects:

 - `graph`: for simple graphs
 - `ugraph`: specialization of `graph` for undirected graphs
 - `sparse_graph`: for sparse simple graphs
 - `sparse_ugraph`: specialization of `sparse_graph` for sparse undirected graphs

-Internally these names are specialized typedefs which hide a Graph class template instantiation of the different types of encodings.

-To build a graph from scratch an empty graph of the correct order has to be declared first.
-Functions *add\-edge* and *delete\_edge* allow to customize edges at will.
-Here is an example:
+The following example builds a directed graph with 100 vertices and 3 edges:

-    #include "pablodev/graph/graph.h"
+    #include "graph/graph.h"
     //...

-    graph g(3);						//creates an empty simple graph with 100 vertices g.add_edge(0,1);				//configures the edges
+    graph g(100);						//creates an empty simple graph with 100 vertices g.add_edge(0,1);				//configures the edges
 	g.add_edge(0,2);
 	g.add_edge(1,2);

-Notice that Graph always adds directed edges, so this is not actually a 3-clique.
-If a 3-clique is what you need you should call the *make\_bidirected* function.
+To make the edges bidirected call the *make\_bidirected* function:

     g.make_bidirected()				//creates a 3-clique

-A better option would have been to use the class Ugraph from the beginning to build the clique:
+A better option for cliques would be the class Ugraph for undirected graphs.
+Here is the code for the 3-clique subgraph {0, 2, 3} in a graph with 100 vertices:

-    ugraph g(3);					//creates an empty simple graph with 100 vertices g.add_edge(0,1);				//configures edges (symmetrical)
+    ugraph g(100);					//creates an empty simple graph with 100 vertices g.add_edge(0,1);				//configures edges (symmetrical)
 	g.add_edge(0,2);
 	g.add_edge(1,2);